hjgode/c00p/iHookIdle/ReadMe.txt

 	;both 0 means Alarm Timespan is disabled, which is default and allows the alarm all the time ;//new with v3.7.1, enable or disable alarm on sundays "SundayAlarmEnabled"=dword:00000001	;default=1
+	;the above is only working in conjunction with times set for Off and On.

 logging
 	see iHookIdle.exe.log.txt